CamposRF/HOWLish/HOWLish/README.md

 HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howl (*Canis lupus*, Linnaeus 1758) in short snippets of recorded sound.

-HOWLish was trained by performing transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
-It has a VGG-like architecture, but was adjusted for binary classification.
+We trained HOWLish by performing transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
+It thus has a VGG-like architecture, but adjusted for binary classification.

-Here, we provide open access to HOWLish as well as an implementation of a pipeline that can be used to deploy HOWLish to field operations.
+Here, we provide open access to HOWLish and to an implementation of a pipeline that can be used to deploy HOWLish to field operations.
 For a detailed description read <ins>add link to publication when published</ins>.

 ## The model